buffeinstein/sorting-algs-runtimes-analysis/README.md

 > This 54GB only includes the code directly responsible for facebook.com, and not any of the libraries that facebook.com depends on.
 > Facebook's releases many public libraries on github at <https://github.com/facebook>,
 > and most of these are going to be included in the main facebook.com repo as submodules.
-> There are many famous repos here like for the [react](https://github.com/facebook/react) web framework and the [zstd](https://github.com/facebook/zstd) compression library.
+> Some popular examples include the [react](https://github.com/facebook/react) web framework and [pytorch](https://github.com/pytorch/pytorch) machine learning library.
-> Since these are their own separate git repos,
+> Since these are their own separate git repos (and therefore submodules of facebook.com),
-> developers can work on these libraries without needing access to the facebook.com repo.
+> developers can work on these libraries without needing access to the main facebook.com repo.
-> (Or if they are working at Facebook and do have access, they don't need to waste their time downloading all of that extra code just to develop react.)
+> Or if they are working at Facebook and do have access,
+> they don't need to waste their time downloading all of the 54GB of code for facebook.com just to work on react or pytorch.
+>
 > The main repo for facebook.com is not public, and not even hosted with github.
-> Recall that one of the advantages of git is that it is not tied to any hosting provider.
+> Recall that one of the advantages of git is that it is a *distributed version control system* not tied to any hosting provider.
-> Facebook only uses github for its public repos, and uses an internal git service for storing its proprietary repos like the one for facebook.com.
+> Facebook only uses github for its public repos,
+> and uses an internal git service for storing its proprietary repos like the one for facebook.com.

-Run the command
+Now run the command
 ```
 $ ls
 ```